Does Oat Milk Spike Blood Sugar?

 Oat milk has garnered a lot of attention about its potential impact on blood sugar levels.

-We’re here to shed some light on the issue, taking an evidence based approach.
+We’re here to shed some light on the issue, taking an evidence based approach to the matter.

 How much sugar is in oat milk?

-In comparison, dairy milk contains 5 grams per 100ml.
+In comparison, cow's milk contains 5 grams of sugar per 100ml.

 However, this is not the whole story, and other factors impact blood sugar response.